NetApp-StorageGRID/storagegrid-monitoring/README.md

 sudo /usr/lib/storagegrid-firewall/configure.sh --full
 ```
 2. Configure nginx to enable reverse proxy basic authentication and HTTPS.
-3. Add the public key of the linux machine to the `authorized_keys` on the admin node.
+3. Add the public key of the linux machine to the `authorized_keys` on the admin node. (not required if the directory mounting option is desired)

 ## Usage
 * Start the stack via `./start.sh`.
 (Note that on the first run, it takes longer because it needs to pull images from Docker Hub)